rust-lang-nursery/rust-cookbook/src/about.md

 ## A note about crate representation

-This cookbook is intended to eventually expansive in its coverage of the Rust crate ecosystem, but today is limited in scope while we get it bootstrapped, and work on the presentation.
+This cookbook is intended eventually to provide expansive coverage of the Rust crate ecosystem, but today is limited in scope while we get it bootstrapped and work on the presentation.
 Hopefully, starting from a small scope and slowly expanding will help the cookbook become a high-quality resource sooner, and allow it to maintain consistent quality levels as it grows.

-At present the coobook is focused on the standard library, and on "core", or "foundational", crates &emdash; those crates that make up the most common programming tasks, and that the rest of the ecosystem builds off of.
+At present the coobook is focused on the standard library, and on "core", or "foundational", crates—those crates that make up the most common programming tasks, and that the rest of the ecosystem builds off of.

 The cookbook is closely tied to the [Rust Libz Blitz], a project to identify, and improve the quality of such crates, and so it largely